 This document fulfils AEMO's obligation under clause 3.7.2(h) of the Rules to document the procedure used in administering the MT PASA.

 1.1.
 Glossary

-Terms defined in the National Electricity Law and the Rules have the same meanings in these Procedures unless otherwise specified in this clause.
+Terms defined in the National Electricity Law, -and-the Rules and the National Electricity have the same meanings in these Procedures unless otherwise specified in this clause.